-Each program area will provide documentation for which of the 6 comprehensive exam options they will be using.
+Each program area will provide documentation of which of the 6 options for comprehensive exams they will be using.
 Formats will be reviewed occasionally by the Associate Dean in order to check for consistency among and within programs.

 Student will submit a comprehensive exam committee form as part of the application process.
 The committee will include a minimum of two members from the student's program area.
-Optional members may be included from outside the program area and in some programs; the outside member(s) will contribute a question and be responsible for evaluating that question.
-If any course changes were made after filing the Plan of Study, the student will also need to submit the Plan of Study Changes form.
+Optional members may be included from outside the program area (in some programs, the outside member(s) will contribute a question and be responsible for evaluating that question).
+Committee members must have at least associate level graduate faculty status.